-The webmaster, with a small committee, has been exploring ways of developing the site.
+The webmaster, with a small committee, has continued to explore ways of developing the site.
 The Session and the Board regard the website as a major resource, having invested in a new platform and provider.
 The site, which has world-wide access, includes: details regarding the varied activities of the Church; monthly pastoral letters; and recording of sermons delivered at the morning and evening services each Sunday.
-Invaluable input is being given by the new student worker, who had considerable experience with development of websites in previous employments.
+Invaluable input is being given by the Student Worker and by the Associate Student Worker (see below).

 Electronic and IT resources in the building include the provision of a wireless network, PowerPoint and other projection for meetings, in both the sanctuary and the hall downstairs.
-A significant improvement was made by modernisation of some of the sound equipment in the main sanctuary.
-The new system provides much clearer sound and thus enhances the preachers and speakers.
-Much of this work was undertaken by an office bearer with the help of a former member, which significantly reduced costs.
+Following a significant improvement to the sound equipment in the main sanctuary in 2018, some minor enhancements have taken place.
+The work was undertaken by an office bearer.